ofloveandhate/markdown2canvas/README.md

 ---

-# Use
+# Some quick examples

-This library is under active development, and will see major use leading up to the Fall 2022 semester.
+This library is under active development.
 I suggest checking out the `test_*.py` files in the `test` folder for example code.

-## Some quick examples

 Assuming you did my setup step, defining the environment variable and creating that file.
 Do that first.